shakeel-faiz/FF/11Nov-24/06-ged.md

 4.  **Software Interoperability:** Since GEDCOM is a standardized format, it allows users to move their genealogical data between different genealogy software programs.
 This is particularly useful for users who may switch to a different software application or share their research with others.

 5.  **Version:** GEDCOM has gone through various versions, with each version introducing improvements and new features.
-The most commonly used version as of my knowledge cutoff in January 2022 was GEDCOM 5.5.
+The most commonly used version was GEDCOM 5.5.

+## How to open GED file?

+To open a GED file, you generally need genealogy software that supports the GEDCOM format.
+Some popular genealogy software options include:

+- Family Tree Maker
+- Ancestry.com
+- MyHeritage
+- Gramps (free and open-source)
+- Legacy Family Tree

+Once you have chosen your genealogy software, look for an option like "Import", "Open GEDCOM" or "Import from File" in the menu or toolbar.

+Since GED files are saved in a text format, you can also open the files with a plain text editor e.g.

+- Notepad
+- Notepad++
+- Apple TextEdit
+- Any text editor